 Common Types of Network AttacksPublisher: Psychz Networks, February 01,2016

-Network attacks, or what the industry calls DDOS(Distributed Denial of service) is the common method used for attackers to render a network useless, bring down sites, disrupt government sites.
-There are multiple types of common attacks we are going to be covering; however there are no true example of the types of attack that exist.
+Network attacks, or what the industry calls DDoS(Distributed Denial of service) is the common method used for attackers to render a network useless, bring down sites, disrupt government sites.
+There are multiple types of common attacks we are going to cover.
+However, there is no true example of the types of attack that exist.

 There are three ways of making your server, or infrastructure unavailable:

 Bandwidth: this type of attack consists of saturating the server's network capacity, which renders it unreachable.